 Chances are, if you already have an estate plan, it likely does not address control and ownership over your digital assets.
 As the New Year begins, now is the perfect time to update your Orange County estate plan to address your social media accounts and digital assets.

+California Judge Speaks Out About Digital Assets and Estate Planning.
 Did you find this helpful?
 Share it with your friends on Facebook!